 My Christian journey is inextricably tied to my father’s adultery and his physical abuse of my mother and my brother and I as children.
 As a result, my view of the church is a confusing amalgam of gratefulness and fury.
 Thankful because Jesus was a comfort and a solace; rage because the church was so complicit in our abuse.

-My first experiences of the Christian faith were through the weekly Friday Chinese school classes and Sunday school classes at the Chinese for Christ Church in Hayward, CA when I was in kindergarten and early elementary school.
+My first experiences of the Christian faith were through the weekly Friday Chinese school classes and Sunday school classes at a local Chinese Baptist church when I was in kindergarten and early elementary school.
 I vaguely recall my paternal grandparents getting baptized there and an Easter Egg hunt at a local park.

-My parents had also enrolled me in a Christian private school because it seemed to be a better education than the local schools would provide me in Hayward.
+My parents had also enrolled me in a Christian private school because it seemed to be a better education than the local schools would provide me where we lived.
 I don’t particularly recall anything about God or Jesus – except that I had a Chinese teacher and a Japanese teacher in the schools.

 It otherwise did not affect me at all.

-When my family moved to Danville, CA, a super white, rich, and stodgy town about 30 minutes east of Hayward, I changed Chinese schools and no longer had to attend a private school since the public schools were top notch.
+When my family moved to a cozy suburb that was super white, rich, and stodgy, I changed Chinese schools and no longer had to attend a private school since the public schools were top notch.

-In the 5th grade, my father left to work in Taiwan at my maternal grandfather’s steel company in Kaohsiung, and he would come home for two weeks every few months.
+In the 5th grade, my father left to work in Taiwan at my maternal grandfather’s company, and he would come home for two weeks every few months.
 I was devastated.
 He was my sun, so bright and shining.
 I don’t even particularly recall anything of my mother until then.
 My father blotted out everything else from the sky.

 My mother and I constantly fought.
 I heard her arguing and crying on late night long distance calls with my father.
 She wrote long, long letters.